dosisod/EZWS/doc/methods/data.md

 # self.data

-This is a useful variable, it allows for dumping the current 2d arra of what the scraper has found
+This is a useful variable, it allows for dumping the current 2d array of what the scraper has found

 This is the same data that will be put into the `.csv` file if file outputting is enabled